georgekosmidis/BasicAlgorithms/README.md

 Basic Algorithms Comparison in C#
 =================================

-Tests and compares the number of cycles the following algorithms need to perform their intented job
+Tests and compares the time the following algorithms need to perform their intended job

 Array Search
 ------------